UncleRus/MultiOSD/doc/settings.md

 ### MLERC

 Receiver channel for RSSI emulation.
-This option is used when `MLER` is 1.
+Used when `MLER` is 1.

 Type     | Size
 -------- | --------